rickydunlop/fbmessenger-node/README.md

 ## Sending messages

 To send a message you can use `send`.
+All requests will return a Promise (from node-fetch)

 You can send a raw payload or to make it easier you can use the helper classes which are documented below.

 Example usage (raw payload):